-Insert log supports into track cross supports and secure with "T" handles.
-The "T" handle threads should be coated with waterproof grease.
+Insert log supports into track cross supports and secure with "T" handles as shown in above left picture.
+The "T" handle threads should be coated with grease.
 The sawmill includes two sets of log supports - a short set and a long set.
 The longer set is ideal for larger logs and the shorter set is ideal for small logs and square cants.
+The picture on the above right shows how to attach the leveling feet to the track.
+The bolt can be turned to either raise or lower the round feet to get your track level.
+If setting the track on wood blocks, screws may be used in the four holes to secure the foot in place.